Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 Heart Disease

 There is no symptom of high cholesterol or blood pressure.
-Early identification of risks can be done through annual lipid and BP screening.
-Even a simple change of lifestyle such as walking every day, eating right and avoiding salt will help avoid problems with the heart in the long term.
+Early identification of risks can be done through annual lipid profile and BP screening.
+Even a simple change of lifestyle such as walking every day, eating right and avoiding salt will help to avoid problems with the heart in the long term.

 Diabetes